domichal/launcher/README.md

 This way you'll keep original clockworkpi functionalities up to date if they're changed or if stuff is added after an update.

 PowerOFF is a link too, see?:
-_(I'm logged in as cpi, modify the paths if you are logged as different user)_
 ```
 $ ls -la ~/Menu/GameShell
 total 8